Make Sure Your Article Is SEO-Friendly

 Here's what the default URL slug looks like before you make any changes to the "Search Phrase (URL Slug)" field.
 By default, we use the main headline of your post:

-Your SEO description (or meta description) for your article gives Google a summary of what the article is about.
-And, once again, if key phrases align with a user's search query, your content will be rewarded.
-Unlike your SEO headline, your SEO description can be a quick sentence or a short paragraph.
+SEO Description: The SEO Description (or meta description) for your article gives Google a summary of what the article is about.
+Unlike your SEO Headline, your SEO Description can be either a quick sentence or a short paragraph.
 Write a description that'll both inform and interest users to click if they see your description in a search result.
+It should be noted that meta descriptions are no longer ranking factors in SEO and are increasingly ignored.
+However, structured data is becoming a strong ranking factor and, accordingly, we have invested heavily as a platform in the support of structured data and we will continue to do.

 Here's how our example updates appear in a Google search result.
 Keywords in the URL slug and description are bolded by Google if they match a user's search query.
 This helps give users clues about whether or not the content being surfaced is what they're actually looking for: